Christine8888/christine8888.github.io/_all_posts/_published/2025-01-13-core-beliefs.md

 - intentionally go against your intuitions sometimes, just to check for self-deception

 *miscellaneous*
-- I love to coiner and mutate of n-grams, with lifespans from ~hours to ~months
+- I love to coin and mutate of n-grams, with lifespans from ~hours to ~months

-[^1]: but I also like viewing myself, and others, as instruments through which greater unconscious aesthetic forces can flow
+[^1]: but also view people as instruments through which greater unconscious aesthetic forces can flow